wafardev/dexscreener-scraper/README.md

 ## Overview

-Dexscreener Scraper is a Node.js application that fetches the latest token profiles from the Dexscreener API, scrapes their associated websites, and saves relevant information such as descriptions, header images, and logos to a local directory structure.
+Dexscreener Scraper is a Node.js application that fetches the latest token profiles from the Dexscreener API, scrapes their associated websites, and saves relevant information such as descriptions, header images, logos, and contracts to a local directory structure.

 ## Features